The Apprentice (American TV series) season 1: Summary

 Season one had real estate magnate Donald Trump as the show's executive producer and host.

 The season started with 16 contestants, eight men and eight women from around the United States.
 Each had been successful in various enterprises, including real estate, restaurant management, political consulting, and sales.
-During the show, the contestants lived communally in a suite at Trump Tower in Manhattan, located on the fourth floor.
+During the show, the contestants lived communally in a suite on the fourth floor at Trump Tower in Manhattan.
 Elimination took the form of one contestant being "fired" by Trump at the conclusion of each week's episode.
 Filming the entire season took three months.

 The contestants were originally divided into two "corporations" by gender.
 The men chose to name their company "Versacorp", and the women chose to name their company "Protégé Corporation".

 Each week, Trump assigned the teams a task.
 Each team selected a "project manager" to lead them in the week's assigned task.
 The winning team received a reward, while the losing team faced a boardroom showdown with Trump and two of his associates in order to determine which team member would be fired.

 Elimination proceeded in two stages.
 In the first stage, Trump confronted the losing team and required the week's project manager to select two additional team members which the project manager believed were most responsible for the loss.

 The rest of the team was dismissed (allowed to go back up to the suite, because they were safe to stay for the next round), and the project manager and the two other selected members faced a final confrontation several minutes later in which Trump fired one of the three.
 Trump is now well known for his catchphrase "You're fired!", and he sought to trademark the phrase in 2004.
+George Ross and Carolyn Kepcher, executive vice presidents for the Trump Organization, observed the teams during each task, and advised Trump on who needed to be fired each episode during boardroom sessions.